obfuscurity/tasseo/README.md

 * critical - Critical threshold.
 Exceeding this value causes the graph to turn red. (optional)
 * unit - Arbitrary string that can be used to designate a unit value; for example, "Mbps". (optional)
 * series - Name of the InfluxDB series that each target belongs to. (mandatory for InfluxDB)
+* transform - A function that takes the value and returns a transformed value.
+For example, log disk usage in MB, but report some on the dashboard in GB.

 ## Deployment